jbass86/winston-socket.io/README.md

 A socket.io transport for winstonjs.
 Gives you the ability to log directly to a socket.io server.

+See the examples folder for more usage details.

 ##Options

 * __host__: The hostname of the socket.io server __(default: http://localhost)__.